Fly ash equipment near some piles of stone.

 Approximately one ton of carbon dioxide is generated while producing one ton of Portland cement.
 Meanwhile, no extra CO2 is produced with fly ash.
 Therefore, substituting fly ash for Portland cement in making concrete reduces the overall carbon footprint.

-Carrier Coal Dryers: Paving the Way for Sustainable Construction Practices
+Coal Dryer: Paving the Way for Sustainable Construction Practices

 Carrier Vibrating Equipment, founded in 1950, is a pioneer in vibration technology.
-We are specialists in the design and development of bulk material handling or processing equipment, like coal dryers
+We are specialists in designing and developing bulk material handling or processing equipment, like coal dryers

-Our low-maintenance, custom-designed coal dryers with high thermal efficiency can improve the efficiency of coal combustion by reducing emissions.
+Our low-maintenance, custom-designed coal dryers with high thermal efficiency can improve coal combustion efficiency by reducing emissions.
 Our coal dryers, including fluid bed coal dryers, can be used for any coal type, such as lignite, anthracite, and filter cake coal.

 In addition, our equipment can enhance the quality and utility of fly ash by improving its homogeneity, fineness, carbon content, and pozzolanic activity.
-By reducing the weight and volume of coal and fly ash, our coal dryers can bring down their transportation and storage costs.
+Our coal dryers can reduce transportation and storage costs by reducing the weight and volume of coal and fly ash.

 Contact us to learn more about our company and fly ash machinery.